New York Life Settlements

 Permanent life insurance policies are most commonly sold.
 Convertible term policies may also qualify if the conversion window is still open.

-New York requires a 5-year holding period.
+New York aligns the holding period with the 2-year policy contestability period under Insurance Law § 3203.
 Exceptions apply for terminal illness, chronic illness, divorce, disability, employer-plan retirement, or bankruptcy.

 Health has changed since the policy was issued